-We have put together this guide so you can easily estimate how much it costs to removal a palm tree from your yard.
-The prices are based on what a local tree service company is likely to charge..
+We have put together this guide so you can easily estimate how much it costs to remove a palm tree from your yard.
+The prices are based on what a local tree service company is likely to charge.

 The below price by size estimates are based on the most common palm trees being removed from Australian gardens and yards these days, which is the Cocos palm.
 This palm has a trunk between 30-40cm in diameter and a height of 5 – 8m.

-Like all tree removals the location of the tree is going to govern price.
+Like all tree removals, the location of the tree is going to govern the price.
 If the palm is in your front yard and there is plenty of space to fell the tree, it will be a quick job and should cost you around $150 – $200.

 Something like this will cost closer to $300.

 Medium palm removal cost – 1-2 stories high (5 – 8m or 15 – 24ft)

 Without going into too much detail about access and how it affects the price, something with easy access and plenty of room to move will cost $250 -$350.

 Something in a tighter spot and little room to work, will be closer to $450.

 Large palm tree removal cost – 2-3 stories high (8 – 12m or 24 – 36ft)

 For a Cocas palm 8 – 12m is quite large, so it is more likely you have either a cotton palm or a canary island date palm.
 They are priced a little different from Cocos Palms, but there is a specific section below.